How do I get (and keep) the people that will grow my business?

 Here we look at employee retention strategies, or the ways to ensure you get the right people in the right places.
 It breaks down to just three parts: Can Do, Will Do and Team Fit.

 Hiring the right employee: The logic behind Can Do / Will Do / Team Fit

-On the flip side, hiring the right employees can take a terrible company or service and make it amazing.
+On the flip side, hiring good employees can take a terrible company or service and make it amazing.
 The same logic applies to intimate relationships and friendships – it’s also the reason why so many of us go through multiple partners and friend groups throughout our lives.
 You need to select the right people and have them at the right time.
 And that means asking the right questions.

-Here we’ll stick with hiring, but remember – the same principles apply to all the relationships in your life, not just for employee retention strategies.
+Here, we’ll stick with hiring, but remember – the same principles apply to all the relationships in your life, not just for employee retention strategies.

 Question 1: Can they do the job?